The rule of thumb difference between 80 lb and 100 lb paper is that 80 lb paper feels thinner and lighter than 100 lb paper.

 - 100 lb cover feels more like a “regular” cardstock

 My takeaway for the two cover weights: I’d recommend going with 100 lb cover for most book applications, because I prefer the substantial feeling.
-100 lb. cover is good for perfect bound & spiral bound book covers.
+100 lb. cover is good book cover choice for spiral binding and perfect bound booklet printing.
 For saddle-stitched booklets, I’d lean more towards the 80 lb cover because they tend to be thinner books.

 For those people printing cards (business cards and postcards), the rules are different.
 I recommend going with 100 lb cover or thicker.
 I recommend printing 14 pt cardstock for business cards; 100 lb cover feels thin for a card.